 The partial cross-checked results are included in the attached Excel file corresponding to the proposal of JVET-X0141.

 The partial results exactly match those provided by the proponent.
+Compared to version 1 and despite it is not completed yet, this document provides further results in the Excel sheet.